Priority Consideration: December 1For Fellowship Consideration: January 15Application Deadline: February 15

 Application Deadline: February 15

-We require applicants to submit scores from the Graduate Management Admission Test (GMAT).
-The GMAT score is heavily preferred; however, we will also consider the GRE score.
+The Fox School requires applicants to submit scores from the Graduate Management Admission Test (GMAT).
+The GMAT score is heavily preferred, but GRE scores may also be considered.
 Applicants for the Statistics PhD program will be required to submit a GRE score.
 Foreign students must submit scores on the Test of English as a Foreign Language (TOEFL) exam.
 If you have an undergraduate degree or a graduate degree (or are in the process of earning either degree) from a U.S. institution, then you do NOT need to submit a TOEFL score.
 The International English Language Testing System (IELTS) exam will also be accepted, requiring a score of 7.0.

 The ideal applicant should have: